mepps-md/tor/docs/source/belowthresholdprocurements.rst

 Auction
 -------

-Platform receives the links to two pages from the CDB - an individual link of the auction participant which has to be sent to this participant only and no one else and a public link to the auction which is published on platforms and official website.
+Platform receives the links to two pages from the CDB - an individual link of the auction participant which has to be sent to this participant only and no one else and a public link to the auction which is published on platforms and the official website.

 Auction participant accesses his personal page via this link and participates in the auction.
 Auction is held centrally, with the help of separate CDB components.

-Peculiarities of a multi-lot procurement
+Features of a multi-lot procurement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Auctions are held for each lot separately.
 Information disclosure on participants occurs once the last auction in the procurement is completed.